EyasuTeshome/shifttracker/job-search/job-searching-how-to-plan-a-good-side-project.md

-# Job Searching - How to plan a good side project
+# How to plan a good side project

 ### Estimated time: 1h